simonmichael/hledger/hledger-lib/hledger_csv.m4.md

 #### amount

 `amountN` sets posting N's amount.
-If the CSV uses separate fields for debit and credit amounts, you can use `amountN-in` and `amountN-out` instead.
+If the CSV uses separate fields for inflows and outflows, you can use `amountN-in` and `amountN-out` instead.

-An unnumbered form of these rules is also supported:
-`amount` or `amount-in`/`amount-out` sets the amount for both posting 1 and (negated, and converted if there's a [transaction price](journal.html#transaction-prices)) posting 2.
-This is for compatibility with pre-hledger-1.17 csv rules files, and can still be convenient for simple cases.

-If any numbered `amountN`/`amountN-in`/`amountN-out` fields are present, `amount` is ignored.
+By assigning to `amount1`, `amount2`, ... etc. you can generate anywhere from 0 to 9 postings.

+There is also an older, unnumbered form of these names, suitable for 2-posting transactions, which sets both posting 1's and (negated) posting 2's amount:
+`amount`, or `amount-in` and `amount-out`.
+This is still supported
+because it keeps pre-hledger-1.17 csv rules files working, and because it can be more succinct, and because it converts posting 2's amount to cost if there's a [transaction price](journal.html#transaction-prices), which can be useful.

+If you have an existing rules file using the unnumbered form, you might want to use the numbered form in certain conditional blocks, without having to update and retest all the old rules.
+To facilitate this,
+posting 1 ignores `amount`/`amount-in`/`amount-out` if any of `amount1`/`amount1-in`/`amount1-out` are assigned, and posting 2 ignores them if any of `amount2`/`amount2-in`/`amount2-out` are assigned, avoiding conflicts.

 #### currency